 New Orleans Intercepts Asian Gypsy Moth Egg Masses on Vessel

-CBP Agriculture Specialists boarded and inspected the Panamanian bulk carrier in Laplace, LA.
-CBP specialists targeted the vessel for inspection due to it having ports of call at AGM high-risk areas in China during the current risk season.
+CBP agriculture specialists boarded and inspected the Panamanian bulk carrier in Laplace, LA.
+CBP targeted the vessel for inspection due to it having ports of call at AGM high-risk areas in China during the current risk season.
 The vessel, carrying magnesite 97, was certified by a third-party surveyor as AGM-free in Tianjin, China, on August 12, 2022.

-CBP inspectors found four suspected AGM egg masses on the exterior surfaces of the vessel and railing on both lower and main decks.
+CBP agriculture specialists found four suspected AGM egg masses on the exterior surfaces of the vessel and railing on both lower and main decks.
 These egg masses are typically found near light sources and in areas protected from the elements.
-CBP specialists treated the infested areas with Golden Pest Spray Oil (an EPA-registered pesticide), but due to the excessive amount of egg masses, U.S. officials ordered the vessel to immediately leave the port and anchor out of U.S. waters for cleaning and disinfection.
+They treated the infested areas with Golden Pest Spray Oil (an EPA-registered pesticide), but due to the excessive amount of egg masses, U.S. officials ordered the vessel to immediately leave the port and anchor out of U.S. waters for cleaning and disinfection.

 According to USDA, AGM is an exotic pest not established in the United States.
 If they became established here, they could cause serious, widespread damage to our country’s landscape and natural resources.
 AGM are similar to European gypsy moths that are found in the northeastern United States, but the Asian variety have a much broader host range, making them more dangerous to U.S. agricultural and natural resources.
 Each female moth can lay hundreds of eggs that, in turn, yield hundreds of voracious caterpillars that could feed on more than 500 plant species.

 Several days after the initial discovery, CBP conducted a follow up inspection.
-The agents found no additional AGM egg masses and granted the vessel permission to proceed with their cargo operations.
+They found no additional AGM egg masses and granted the vessel permission to proceed with their cargo operations.

 During a typical day last year, CBP agriculture specialists across the nation intercepted 264 pests at U.S. ports of entry and 2,548 materials for quarantine: plant, meat, animal byproduct, and soil.